liip/serializer-jms-adapter/README.md

 # Liip Serializer JMS Adapter

-An adapter to make liip/serializer a drop-in replacement for `jms/serializer`.
+An adapter to make [liip/serializer](https://github.com/liip/serializer) a drop-in replacement for [jms/serializer](https://github.com/schmittjoh/serializer).

-Version 1 of this adapter is for integrating JMS Serializer 1.*, and version 2 for JMS Serializer 2.*.
-(Because there are BC breaks in the interfaces of JMS serializer that prevent this library from supporting JMS 1 and 2 with the same code.)
+Version 1 of this adapter is for integrating JMS Serializer version 1, and version 2 for JMS Serializer version 2 and 3.
+(Because there are BC breaks in the interfaces of JMS serializer that prevent this library from supporting JMS 1 and 2/3 with the same code.)

 This library provides a serializer that attempts to use the Liip Serializer and